minimism/docs/core1/core1 Assembly.md

 And that's it for assembly.

 ## Sound!

+The ATTiny85 comes pre-programmed with the **dr1.a** firmware (https://github.com/minimism/dr1a); a fairly simple drone synth capable of generating some quite nice sounds.

 1. Insert 3 AAA batteries into the battery holder;
 1. Connect the audio output to your audio device (e.g. a mixer);